exsquire/logCabin/README.md

 # logCabin
 The house that logs built.
 Compiles profile data from SLURM outfile directory into an R matrix.

 **Purpose:** Parallel array jobs can generate hundreds/thousands of outfiles containing useful profile data.
-Having this data in a matrix format makes summarizing and optimizing job performance easy.
+Having this data in a matrix format makes diagnosing, summarizing, and optimizing job performance easy.

 **Method:** Iteratively grep SLURM profile keywords from outfile directory, text-process, and combine into matrix.